West Sea Company

 Order Info

 2.47 EARLY U.S. NAVY DESTROYER MODEL.
 Period, scratch-built model depicting the World War I era model of the famous 4-Piper destroyer USS BORIE (DD-215).
 This hand-made model was meticulously constructed of wood and brass in a charming folk art way using very professional techniques.
 Details, while not necessarily to scale, are very faithful to the original.
 All manner of deck fittings, lockers, funnels, escape trunks with covers, scuttles, hatches, 6 inch guns, machine gun aft, chocks, bitts, twin kedge anchors, anchor fall, doors, skylight, wireless antennas, halyards, torpedo tubes, depth charges, capstan, ship’s bell, steam whistles, siren, searchlights, running lights, range finder, crow’s nest, binnacles, portholes, 3 sets of davits containing the Captain’s gig, motor launch and whaleboat, swinging boat boom, standing rigging, Union Jack, Ensign, lifelines, life rafts, ladders, accommodation ladder, bilge keels, twin propellers and rudder are all depicted among other details.
 This well-built model measures 39 inches long by 3 3/4 inches wide at the widest and stands 15 1/4 inches tall at the foremast inclusive of the original stand.
 The mahogany stand is noteworthy in that it is beautifully fitted to the ship’s hull in a graceful manner.
 The footprint of the stand is 3 1/4 by 23 inches.
 Without a doubt, this model was constructed contemporaneously with the actual ship by a sailor intimately familiar with its details.
 It exhibits great age and weathering, even a variegated patina much like that of an actual ship at sea!
 Excellent original condition.
 Some of the more fragile lines of this model have been reinforced by a professional museum-certified model restorer.
 In fact this model was recently deasseccioned by the San Diego Maritime Museum, as identified by the museum acquisition markings painted on the forward left portion of the stand.
 An ex-museum bargain which should be at least double this price!
-Price Request Special Packaging
+1495 Special Packaging

 The USS BORIE (DD-215) was launched by the William Cramp & Sons Shipyard, Philadelphia on October 4, 1919 and commissioned on March 24, 1920 with a compliment of 122 men.
 She had a length of 314’ 4”, breadth of 31’ 9”, a draft of 9’ 10” and displaced 1,215 tons.
 Top speed 35 knots.